hmrc/income-tax-mtd-changelog/README.md

 -->
 ### 16 May 2023

-The following changes were deployed into production.
+The following changes were deployed into sandbox and production.

 ### individuals-income-received-api